How Many Points Does A Touchdown

 Conclusion

 So, the next time you watch a football game, remember that the six points awarded for a touchdown are just the beginning.
 The decisions that follow can be just as crucial in determining the outcome of the game.
-How do you feel about the current scoring system?
+That said, how do you feel about the current scoring system?
 Do you think the extra point should be made more challenging, or do you prefer the excitement of the two-point conversion?